Pochwar/expressMongoApi/README.md

-# Express Mongo Api :sparkles:
+# :sparkles: Express Mongo Api :sparkles:

 Express Mongo Api is a project to test making a small API example with NodeJS, Express and MongoDB and trying to apply an MVC architecture.